Ceremonial mace: South Africa

 As a Dominion of the British Empire, the Union of South Africa House of Assembly used a mace modelled on that of the UK House of Commons from 1910 to 1961.

 When South Africa became a republic outside the Commonwealth in 1961, a Stinkwood mace was used temporarily until 1963 when the Gold Producers' Committee of the Transvaal and Orange Free State Chamber of Mines gifted a mace to the chamber.

 In 2004 a new mace was designed to reflect the history, tradition, diversity, culture and languages of South Africa.
 Based on an aluminium shaft with a gold drum featuring images of working South Africans, the mace remains in use today as the symbol of the authority of the National Assembly of South Africa.

 Sri Lanka

 The ceremonial jeweled mace, symbolizing the authority of the Parliament of Sri Lanka, is kept in the custody of the Serjeant-at-Arms.
 The mace, when kept on its stand in the Chamber, signifies that the House is in session.
 At the commencement of a Session, the Serjeant-at-Arms bearing the mace accompanies the Speaker when entering and leaving the Chamber.
 The mace has to be legally brought into the House at the appointed time and removed at the end of the Session.
 Therefore, unauthorized removal of the mace cannot invalidate proceedings.

 Other maces with Connection to the British monarch

 There are two maces in Jamaica, made in 1753 and 1787; one belonging to the colony of Grenada, made in 1791, and the speaker's mace at Barbados, dating from 1812.

+Hong Kong

+The Judiciary of Hong Kong maintains the English tradition of opening its legal year with a ceremonial mace carried by the Mace Bearer, who precedes the chief justice in the ceremony.
+The silver mace has been used since the early 20th century, with the royal arms on the butt end replaced with the emblem of the special administrative region after the 1997 handover.
+All of the high court's maces (both imperial and post-handover) are held in the Exhibition Gallery of the University of Hong Kong.